Foreclosure Rates 2025-2026

 Some states are usually more affected by foreclosure than others.
 In the past, states that have experienced many foreclosures include California, Florida, Illinois, Nevada, New Jersey, New York, and Ohio.

-Still, predicting which states will have the highest foreclosure rates in 2025 isn't easy.
-Whether a state will have a high foreclosure rate depends on many factors, like employment, homeowner protection laws, and the housing market.
+Still, predicting which states will have the highest foreclosure rates for the rest of 2025 and into 2026 isn't easy.
+Whether a state will have a high foreclosure rate depends on many factors, like employment, homeowner protection laws, the presence of natural disasters, and the local housing market.

+With increasing foreclosure activity across the country, buyers might find more opportunities for discount purchases.
 The main benefit of buying a home at a foreclosure sale is that the price is usually much lower than if you purchase a property through a regular sale.
-But bidding and buying a home at a foreclosure auction comes with risks, too.
-Also, because foreclosure rates are low, there are fewer foreclosed homes available to buy, so competition will likely be steep for those that go to auction.
+However, competition can be stiff for the best deals.
+Also, bidding and buying a home at a foreclosure auction comes with risks, too.
+Foreclosed properties are sold "as-is" and might still have outstanding liens for taxes or repairs.

 If you have questions about how to buy a home at a foreclosure auction or need help with the process, consider working with an experienced real estate agent or talking to a qualified real estate lawyer.